phantomstudios/ft-lib/README.md

 ### FTTracking

 Shared Origami and GA/GTM tracking implementation that can be used across all Phantom FT sites.
 Tracking meta data is provided by a config object when first initiated and on subsequent route changes (only required for SPA/NextJS sites).
 By default, the implementation will automatically handle FT tracking via `data-gadl` and `data-o-event` HTML attributes.
-The tracker instance can be added to the global window namespace if custom events are required.
+The tracker instance should be added to the global window namespace if custom events are required.
 Note: By default the FTTracker instance will load the `consentMonitor` poller, so sites do not need to implement this separately.

 The constructor requires the config JSON object (TODO - schema) and optionally accepts an options object: